Last updated on May 25th, 2021 at 11:48 am

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See my disclosure page for more information)

 A friend of mine once got a huge tote full of yarn for zero money spent off of the website Freecycle.
-Granted some of the yarn wasn’t usable due to it being tangled or not of great quality but some of it was, and the usable yarn was well worth the drive to pick it up.
+Granted, some of the yarn wasn’t usable due to it being tangled or not of high quality, but some of it was, and the usable yarn was well worth the drive to pick it up.

 You can find yarn in lots on eBay for great deals.

-I did a search of my local Craigslist and was surprise at how much yarn was listed for sale.
+I searched my local Craigslist and was surprised at how much yarn was listed for sale.
 These are mostly “lot” deals meaning the seller has a bunch of different types of yarn they are selling for a take it all for …….price.

-I couldn’t see any yarn currently listed for sale on my local Facebook buy & sell groups but, my guess is if I am seeing yarn available to buy on Craigslist and eBay people will also list it for sale on Facebook.
+I couldn’t see any yarn currently listed for sale on my local Facebook buy & sell groups but, my guess is if I see yarn available to buy on Craigslist and eBay, people will also list it for sale on Facebook.

 5. Estate Sales & Yard Sales

-When a loved one who was a knitter passes away often there is no one who wants the yarn stash and so it ends up at an estate sale.
+When a loved one who was a knitter passes away, often, no one wants the yarn stash, and so it ends up at an estate sale.

 6. Purchase It On Sale

-Yarn goes on sale frequently at craft store like Micheals, Hobby Lobby and Joann .
-Sign up to receive their emails and mailedflyers so that you are notified of current sales.
-Also don’t forget to look for sales at department stores that are not craft exclusive but do sell yarn and do put it on sale from time to time like Meijer.
+Yarn goes on sale frequently at a craft store like Micheals, Hobby Lobby and Joann.
+Sign up to receive their emails and mailed flyers so that you are notified of current sales.
+Also, don’t forget to look for sales at department stores that are not craft exclusive but do sell yarn and do put it on sale from time to time like Meijer.

 7. Use A Coupon

-When you join the email clubs of all the stores mentioned above you will start receiving coupons that you can use on yarn.
+When you join the email clubs of all the stores mentioned above, you will start receiving coupons that you can use on yarn.
 This is how I buy a lot of the yarn I use for my dishcloths.
 Another way to receive coupons from these stores is to download their apps.

 8. Take Apart Sweaters